-- What are the long term job prospects of this tenant?
+- What are the tenant’s long-term job prospects?

 - How do you like working with the tenant?

-- Has the tenant been reprimanded at work since employment?
+- Has the tenant ever been reprimanded at work?

 Sometimes an applicant may offer personal references to supplement their application.
-While they may be slightly biased, it could paint a more well-rounded picture of the lifestyle and character of the tenant.
-Therefore, it might be a good idea to ask:
+While friends and family can be biased, they can paint a more well-rounded picture of the lifestyle and character of the tenant.
+It might be a good idea to ask:

 - How do you know the tenant?